This is the first piece I know I should not say but still say it anyway here. Hey, I’m anonymous[1] : )

 No, these allegations are not true.
 I’m against the all-model-minority team on grounds of:

-2. The parasitic and cancerous anti-cultures these teams breed.
+- The parasitic and cancerous anti-cultures these teams breed.
 I once received a call 7:00pm from one of my newly joined report, addressing me as ‘Sir’, announcing his break-through at work.
 If all I care is impressing my boss with the team’s outputs and don’t hate too much of the modern day workplace caste or feudalism, I’d happily turn him into my vassal or even proactively harassing my peasants at 7:00pm myself.
 America wins by creativity, not by servitude or burning the mid-night oil.
 I stayed in the states just so that me and my kids don’t have to do 996.
-Witnessing the all-minority teams doing variants of it makes me petrified.
+I hustle and grind on things(such as this blog) privately all the time but witnessing the all-minority team members killing each other with viciously advertised grinding at work makes me petrified.
+But to where do I escape next?

 The resolution